otommyfernandez/otommyfernandez/README.md

 ### Hi there 👋

- i work on spacex, tesal, etc someone call me elon musk **otommyfernandez/otommyfernandez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ i work on spacex, tesal, etc someone call me elon musk, i could in:
+Javascript.
+Go.
+Kotlin.
+Python.
+Lenguaje C / C++
+Scala.
+Ruby.

 Here are some ideas to get you started: